dt-1729/CBF_MEP_consRA/README.md

 ## 🧠 Methods Implemented & Visualized

-This repository implements and compares several methods for solving constrained facility location problems.
-The animation below visualizes how the solutions evolve with beta for each approach during the annealing process:
+This repository implements and compares several methods for solving **constrained facility location problems**.
+The animation below illustrates how the solution of each method evolves as β increases during the annealing process:

 | Method                       | Description                                                                                                                                                                                                                                                           |